Kewzyy/web-sensors-project/README.md

     docker exec -it mongodb mongo

-* To modify the initial db content (collections and documents) - append mongo commands to mongo-init.js file
+* To modify the initial db content (collections and documents) - append mongo commands to mongo-init.js file and delete persisted mongodb volume so its content can be reinitialized:

+    docker volume rm web-project-final_mongodata

-### Access the app:
+### 3. Access the app:

 * api (express) http://[DOCKER_URL]:9000
 * client http://[DOCKER_URL]:3000

-### Stopping and removing all containers
+### 4. Stopping the app and removing all containers
 When the app is no longer needed run:

     docker rm $(docker ps -a -q)

+To remove all containers, or

+    docker-compose down